nyergler/nyergler.github.io/content/posts/2009-09-27-nested-formsets-with-django.md

                 nested.save(commit=commit)
 </pre>

-There are two methods defined here; the first, <tt class="docutils literal">should_delete</tt>, is lifted almost directly from code in <tt class="docutils literal">django.forms.models.BaseModelFormSet.save_existing_objects</tt>.
+There are two methods defined here; the first, `should_delete`, is lifted almost directly from code in `django.forms.models.BaseModelFormSet.save_existing_objects`.
 It takes a form object in the formset and returns True if the object for that form is going to be deleted.
 We use this to short-circuit saving the nested formsets: no point in saving them if we’re going to delete their required ForeignKey.

-The <tt class="docutils literal">save_all</tt> method is responsible for saving (updating, creating, deleting) the forms in the formset, as well as all the nested formsets for each form.
-One thing to note is that regardless of whether we’re [committing our save][9]  (<tt class="docutils literal">commit=True</tt>), we initially save the forms with <tt class="docutils literal">commit=False</tt>.
-When you save a model formset with <tt class="docutils literal">commit=False</tt>, Django populates a <tt class="docutils literal">saved_forms</tt> attribute with the list of all the forms saved — new and old.
+The `save_all` method is responsible for saving (updating, creating, deleting) the forms in the formset, as well as all the nested formsets for each form.
+One thing to note is that regardless of whether we’re [committing our save][9]  (`commit=True`), we initially save the forms with `commit=False`.
+When you save a model formset with `commit=False`, Django populates a `saved_forms` attribute with the list of all the forms saved — new and old.
 We need this list of saved forms to make sure we are able to save any nested formsets that are attached to newly created forms (ones that did not exist when the initial request was made).
-After we know <tt class="docutils literal">saved_forms</tt> has been populated we can do another pass to commit if necessary.
+After we know `saved_forms` has been populated we can do another pass to commit if necessary.

-There are certainly places this code could be improved, tightened up or generalized (for example, the nested formset prefix calculation and possibly <tt class="docutils literal">save_all</tt>).
+There are certainly places this code could be improved, tightened up or generalized (for example, the nested formset prefix calculation and possibly `save_all`).
 It’s also entirely plausible that you could wrap much of this into a factory function.
 But this gets nested editing working and once you wrap your head around what needs to be done, it’s actually fairly straight forward.